 Playworks: Umberger formed The Playworks Group LLC to develop and produce work for stage and film.
 The musical Lunch at the Piccadilly, based on Clyde Edgerton's best selling novel, was a decade long project which Umberger directed in four productions and a concert version at the York Theatre Company in N.Y.
 Playworks has produced and toured plays including premieres and film/video projects.
 Recent credits include The Christians by Lucas Hnath.
 The Playworks series in development, You Are Here, creates film-and-theatre documentaries with people whose lives tell the history and culture of their time.
-Two of these are having 2019 productions: Acting Our Age (with a group that includes three 95 year olds) and Streetsmarts (with members of the community without homes).
+Two of these havie 2019 productions: Acting Our Age (with a group of elders that includes three 95 year olds) and StreetsmARTs (with members of the homeless community).

 Festival Stage and freelance: In the past decade, Umberger has been Creative Director for Festival Stage, a LORT standard series in residence to establish the theatre at the renovated Rhodes Center for the Arts in Winston-Salem.
 He directed for the company, and produced its Visiting Playwright Festival, which hosted all the season playwrights in residence from New York.
 He produced the collaborations with Wake Forest University and the Wake Forest ALS Center, staging and coordinating the two-year project on Moises Kaufman's 33 Variations.
 Many freelance credits include Edward Albee's The Goat or Who is Sylvia? (to open Florida Studio Theatre's third theatre and performance series).
 King Lear was a three year project at two theatres, and in Philadelphia received an NEA Shakespeare in American Communities grant.
 A Midsummer Night's Dream has had four development productions at three theatres, with Cirque du Soleil veteran actor/performer Karl Baumann.